m1chellelinn/de1_system/README.md

 - `snake/*`, which contains C++ and SystemVerilog code for my implementation of the snake game.
 - `proof_of_concept_1_lights/*`, which contains a basic demo of establishing communication between the CPU and FPGA.

 Note that the DOOM C source code is not in this repo.
-Instead, you can find it here: https://github.com/m1chellelinn/de1_doom
+Instead, you can find it here: **https://github.com/m1chellelinn/de1_doom**.
+Note that this is a (detached) fork of the official [DOOM source code release](https://github.com/id-Software/DOOM).

 ## Implementation Overview (DOOM)